Platform

 First, they all have llms.txt.
 Not a two-line placeholder.
 A structured, detailed file with product descriptions, team info, and content URLs.
 The AI has a complete picture before it even crawls a page.

 Second, they run 3+ schema types.
 Organization is baseline.
 But the top performers add FAQPage, Article, WebSite, and often BreadcrumbList.
-Claude's compound trust multiplier rewards this stacking - each additional type amplifies the trust signal from the others.
+Schema stacking compounds the provenance-trust signal - each additional type validates the others and lifts the criteria inside the provenance_trust cluster together.

 Third, they invest in FAQ content.
 Not 5 generic questions.
 20-30 real questions with 2-5 sentence answers.
 Proper FAQPage markup.
 Native HTML rendering.
 This is the content type with the highest citation-per-word ratio in our entire dataset.